salesforce/design-system-react/README.md

 ## Getting Started

 Note: `design-system-react` is optimized for React 0.14.x and uses Lightning Design System 2.1.0-beta.3.
 You can find a more complete [getting started guide](https://react.lightningdesignsystem.com/getting-started) on the documentation site.

+### New to React?

+Take a look at our [recommended reading list](https://react.lightningdesignsystem.com/resources) on the documentation site and level up on your knowledge.
+The reading list also includes helpful articles on Redux, Webpack, ES6, and structuring a your app.

 ### NPM